 flat files

-Common Data Models
+Common Data Models (CDMs) in Healthcare

 Common data models (CDMs) play a key role in merging healthcare data.
 They make sure data from various sites comes together in a single, organized style.5 This allows for easier data checks and searches that cover the whole network.